kaylagordon/functionalIdeaBox/README.md

 ## Reflections

 1. Looking through your code, were you able to:
 - Make use of Pure Functions?
+  I tried to use pure functions as much as possible, by limiting side effects and focusing on what is being returned from the function.
+Looking at `ideas.js`, there are several examples of pure functions.
+That said, the reality of building a FE app is that not all of the functions can be pure.
 - Make use of Higher Order Functions?
+  I used array prototype methods like `forEach` and `map`.
 - Make use of Closures?
 - Make use of Curried Functions?
 - Make use of Composition?

 2. How did you go about creating your data model?
 Where is it in your code?
 I used a function `ideasData` to store the data for the `ideas` array.
 I used a function `viewData` to store the data on which view was active (filtered or all).
 Each of those functions stored the data AND held all functions for updating that data.